100 € discount for registrations received before 15/12 !

 FLIGHTS:

 Flights from/to Johannesburg are not included in our prices because it is generally more interesting to book your flights yourself, an inclusive flights package is generally more expensive with agency commissions.
-However, we are at your disposal to help you find the best rates or to offer you a trip including transport on request: free service.
+However, we are at your disposal to help you find the best rates.

 Before booking your flights: send us your schedules to check the consistency with the transfer schedules.